bridgecrew-perf7/ML_with_Deployment/classificationProject/README.md

 # Project: University Student Admission Prediction Project
 The goal of this project is to learn the implementation of classification Machine Learning algorithms in python.
-For this particular case, a simple project predicting the admission of a student in an american or canadian University is used.
+For this particular case, a simple project predicting the admission of a student in an University is used.

 List of Algorithms:
 - Logistic Regression.